Carex mitrata

-Carex mitrata, also known as mitra sedge' is a tussock-forming species of perennial sedge in the family Cyperaceae.
+Carex mitrata, also known as mitra sedge is a tussock-forming species of perennial sedge in the family Cyperaceae.
 It is native to Japan, Korea, Taiwan and eastern parts of China.

-The species was first formally described by the botanist Adrien René Franchet in 1895 as a part of the work Bulletin de la Societe Philomatique de Paris.
+The species was first formally described by the botanist Adrien René Franchet in 1895 as a part of the work Bulletin de la Société Philomatique de Paris.
 The type specimen was collected by Urbain Faurie in 1892 from the Shidzuoka mountains in 1892.